What Is The Psychology Behind People Who Are Bad At Cleaning And Tidying?

 A Spotless Place

-Some people don’t mind vacuum cleaning their carpets or washing their bathroom whenever they are free.
+Some people don’t mind vacuum-cleaning their carpets or washing their bathroom whenever they are free.
 While there is nothing wrong with this, if a person is too attentive to cleanliness, this may be a sign of problems.
 It may indicate that the person does not entertain guests since they may move or damage things.
-Such a person fears that entertaining guest could interfere with their perfect order.
+Such a person fears that entertaining guests could interfere with their perfect order.

 Summary Of The Relationship Between Cleaning Habits And Psychology